curiousbeams/mrs-bulletin-phase-retrieval-abcs/main.typ

 Parallax imaging uses a first-order approximation to the aperture-overlap kernel, keeping only the detector-frequency-dependent phase ramp $upright(e)^(upright(i) nabla_bold(k) chi(bold(k))dot bold(q))$.
 It is computationally cheap, and its subpixel accuracy enables upsampling.
 Finally, iCOM bypasses the overlap-kernel entirely, and instead takes the first moment of the bright-field intensities and reconstructs the phase by Fourier-integration of the resulting COM signal.
+With the exception of iCOM, these techniques rely on an accurate estimation of the aberrations, which can be calculated through optimization routines, based on self consistency error, or in the case of parallax through fitting of cross-correlation shifts of real space images with a linear systems of equations.

 @unified-pseudocode shows a unified pseudocode for the direct estimators we have seen so far, using a loop over bright-field pixels $bold(k)_text("BF")$.
 This leverages the fact that the aperture-overlap function is identically zero outside the probe aperture, is computationally more efficient, and enables natural upsampling via Fourier-tiling.